History of Tax Day: Still April 15?

 Back during the time of Jesus, this season was referred to as

-In 1913, the 16th Amendment to the U.S. Constitution gave Congress the authority to tax all income without regard to the apportionment requirement with a filing deadline of March 1.
-This was changed to March 15 in 1918 and then to April 14 in 1955.
+In 1913, the 16th Amendment to the U.S. Constitution gave Congress the authority to tax all income without regard to the apportionment requirement, with a filing deadline of March 1.
+This was changed to March 15 in 1918 and April 14 in 1955.

 Here are some helpful terms as you prepare your tax forms: